CLIUtils/CLI11/README.md

 Multiple subcommands are allowed, to allow [`Click`][click] like series of commands (order is preserved).

 Subcommands may also have an empty name either by calling `add_subcommand` with an empty string for the name or with no arguments.
-Nameless subcommands function a little like groups in the main `App`.
+Nameless subcommands function a similarly to groups in the main `App`.
 If an option is not defined in the main App, all nameless subcommands are checked as well.
 This allows for the options to be defined in a composable group.
 The `add_subcommand` function has an overload for adding a `shared_ptr<App>` so the subcommand(s) could be defined in different components and merged into a main `App`, or possibly multiple `Apps`.
 Multiple nameless subcommands are allowed.

 #### Subcommand options